-EDU 300 Educational Psychology (3)
+EDU 300 Educational Psychology (3, Writing Emphasis course)

 A study of learning theory and its application to such problems as classroom control, the organization of learning activities, understanding individual differences, and evaluating teaching and assessing learning.
 Emphasis is given to factors which facilitate and/or interfere with the learning process.
 Pre: EDU 204.
 (Spring)